 Pictured below is a photo of one of the detailed topo maps we were provided with by On Foot Holidays.

 The second day – our longest and hardest day was the most beautiful in my opinion.
-Our day started in Yayla Kuzdere and finished 16 kilometres later in Beycik.
-Over the course of the day we climbed and descended the better part of a 1,000 metres (3,280 feet).
+Our day started in Yayla Kuzdere and finished 16 km later in Beycik.
+Over the course of the day we climbed and descended the better part of a 1,000 m (3,280 feet).

 Again we saw no animals but we hiked through an area early in the day where wild boars can be found.